What Do You Think Attracts Top Sales Performers to a Role?

 Before you dust off the old job posting, let’s consider what your ideal candidate is looking for.

-This might sound the wrong way round, but please indulge me for a moment.
+This might sound the wrong way around, but please indulge me for a moment.

 You see, recruitment is a 2-way street.
-While we expect the candidate to navigate through our challenging interview process, we need to excite top sales performers when they view our job posting and visit our website About us page.
+While we expect the candidate to navigate through our challenging interview process, we need to excite top sales performers when they view our job posting and visit our website’s About Us page.

 So, how do you influence your ideal candidate to understand how they can become a successful contributor to your sales team?